 - Use interesting monsters.
-While fighting guards or bandits is fun in small doses, overusing generic licenses for monsters quickly gets boring.
+While fighting guards or bandits is fun in small doses, overusing generic licenses for monsters gets boring quickly.

 - Give monsters time to learn new licenses.
-You should vary encounters, but you also need to build in time to let monsters get up to speed with new licenses.
+You should vary encounters, but you also need to build in time to let monsters learn new licenses.
 Staggering combat and non-combat scenes gives them a few minutes to prepare.

 - Start out small.
 Larger formats like adventures and field battles are hard to pull off and face a more stringent review process.
 If you're just getting started, write something smaller like an encounter, cinematic, or open play activity instead.